AdobeDocs/campaign-classic-learn.en/help/acc/getting-started/introduction-to-adobe-campaign-classic.md

 # Introduction to Adobe Campaign Classic

-This video explains how Adobe Campaign Classic fits into the Adobe Digital Experience portfolio, as well as the primary features and capabilities.
+This video explains how Adobe Campaign Classic fits into the Adobe Digital Experience portfolio, as well as its primary features and capabilities.

 >[!VIDEO](https://video.tv.adobe.com/v/35129?quality=12)